 The Jewish tradition of peoplehood, in combination with the age-old yearning to return to Zion (the ancient Hebrew name for the holy mountaintop in Jerusalem), have produced the modern ideological movement of Jewish nationalism: Zionism.
 Its great achievement has been the establishment of a modern Jewish state in Israel.
 Zion came to symbolize the cherished homeland of Israel, and Zionism became the modern coinage for the new politics of Jewish national revival.
 Indeed, for many Jews, the modern rebirth of Israel is the fulfillment of centuries of remembrance.
-We see this remembrance expressed in Psalm 137:
+This remembrance is expressed in Psalm 137:

 By the waters of Babylon, there we sat down and wept,

 On the willows there, we hung up our lyres.